tmmas2003/tmmas2003/README.md

 ### Computer Engineering Student at ISEL

-Third-year Computer Engineering student currently looking for my first professional opportunity in IT.
+Third-year Computer Science and Engineering student currently looking for my first professional opportunity in IT.

 I enjoy understanding how software works beyond the surface level and have academic experience across software development, backend systems, databases, concurrent programming, computer architecture, and low-level programming.